This is the second part of the master bath saga. Feel free to catch up on part 1, it’s ok, I’ll wait.

-Day Two my two new friends show up and start to work.
-I can’t imagine they’d like me to hover so I leave them to their projects.
-Mid-afternoon I head upstairs to check out the progress and there is a “knee” wall that is SO much larger than ANYTHING we discussed and the shower pan is the wrong shape.
+Day Two: my new friends show up and start to work.
+I can’t imagine they’d like me to hover, so I leave them to their projects.
+Mid-afternoon I head upstairs to check out how far they’ve gotten and there is a “knee” wall that is SO much larger than ANYTHING we discussed and the shower pan is completely the wrong shape.
 Ugh, here comes more drama to the master bath saga…

 SO here’s the thing- Brian and I talked shortly after the contractor left the meeting with him.
-I was told the shower was supposed to have a 45 degree angle opening and the knee wall was supposed to be shorter, and the opening for the shower was supposed to be rather large.
-Brian was very specific that he wanted as few right angles as possible in the bathroom since everything else was so stark.
+I was told the shower was supposed to have a opening at a 45 degree angle, with a shorter knee wall and the opening for the shower was supposed to be much larger.
+Brian was very specific that he wanted as few right angles as possible in the bathroom since everything else was so stark and a bit harsh.
 He wanted a very “natural” feel.
 The pebble rocks were supposed to “flow” out of the shower pan in a simple design intersecting with the floor as if they were scattered about.

-Ummm, no, I wasn’t.
-I had the same conversation with “the boss” when he came to talk to me late last year.
-Please fix it.
+Ummm, no, I wasn’t- I had the same conversation with “the boss” when he came to talk to me late last year, Please fix it.

 The compromise was the wall was cut back about 8 inches or so.
-It looked a bit odd but at least I felt like you could fit a human being into the shower.
+It looked a bit odd, but at least I felt like you could fit a human being into the shower.
 The floor tile discussion was had and I thought we had an understanding… until the boss showed up at the house.
-I was informed that I was asking for hundred of dollars in custom tile work and it wasn’t that they “couldn’t” do it.
+I was informed that I was asking for hundreds of dollars in custom tile work and it wasn’t that they “couldn’t” do it.
 They just wouldn’t.
-When asked why he would discuss it with Brian and leave him with the impression that was what was happening, he said the rock tiles would “spill” over on the shower pan and that was enough.
+When asked why he would discuss it with Brian and leave him with the impression that was what was happening, he reponded that the rock tiles would “spill” over on the shower pan and that was enough.
 Oy!

-“Ok, well you wrote down the wrong number.”
-I said.
+“Ok, well, you wrote down the wrong number.”, I said.
 “When we went into your showroom and picked everything out, your wife did her level best to talk us out of the other tiles.
-The entire bathroom was designed around those tiles.
-I know which ones we wanted.”
+The entire bathroom was designed around the tiles we wanted.
+I know exactly which ones we chose.”

 “I brought the tile panel with me.
-These are what he picked out.”
+These are what he picked out.

 There really wasn’t much he could say at that point.
 He showed me the paper he wrote his info on- when he wrote it, I have no idea.
-He said he’d go back to his office and check while mumbling something about mane the number were the same or something….
+He said he’d go back to his office and check while mumbling something about maybe the number were the same or something….
 (Good call)

 Please understand, I am all for human error.
 I make mistakes ALL THE TIME.
-I also own them and apologize.
+I also own them, and apologize.
 I don’t attempt to blame the person I am speaking with or “pass the buck” onto someone else.
 I also don’t vehemently deny things without checking them out first unless I am 200% certain.
 (It’s just good manners and I don’t particularly enjoy looking stupid.)